Craft for Kids: DIY Paper Quilled Hedgehog

 8. Gently stick the spines made earlier using the coiled 2-inch quilling paper strip on the back of the hedgehog’s body.
 Make sure the back is covered entirely with these spines.

 9. Finally, finish off by sticking the feet and the nose (if made), created using the coiled 4-inch black quilling paper strip with the help of glue.
 Make sure you have stuck everything properly and give the glue enough time to dry.
-Once ready, mount the quilled hedgehog onto a card where you can use different colors to define the sky or the ground.
+Once ready, mount the quilled hedgehog onto a card where you can use different colours to define the sky or the ground.

-There are many more fall crafts for kids that can keep them productively engaged instead of sitting in front of the television and watching controversial cartoons.
+Fall craft for kids that can keep them productively engaged instead of sitting in front of the television and watching controversial cartoons.
 The paper hedgehog craft for kids can be an important step in making kids realize that their numbers are steadily going down, and hedgehogs are on the verge of extinction.

 If you liked this, you might also like: